 How many house fires could be prevented each year if people prioritized dryer vent cleaning?
 According to the U.S. Fire Administration, there are an estimated 2,900 clothes dryer fires in residential buildings each year.

-Maximizing dryer vent energy performance and efficiency can help reduce energy consumption and save money on electric or gas bills.
+If you Maximize dryer vent energy performance and efficiency, it can help reduce energy consumption and save money on electric or gas bills.
 A dryer vent that is clogged or obstructed can restrict the flow of air from the dryer to the outside, leading to heightened drying time, higher energy expenditure, and wear and tear on the appliance.
 In this blog post, we will discuss how to maximize dryer vent energy efficiency – and the importance of dryer vent cleaning!

 How do Dryer Vents Work?